ttionya/fail2ban/README.md

 This project is forked from [crazy-max/docker-fail2ban](https://github.com/crazy-max/docker-fail2ban) and modified based on it. **Any subsequent mention of `upstream` refers to that project.**

-**!!!
-If you are NOT looking for this project with a strong purpose, please use the [crazymax/fail2ban](https://hub.docker.com/r/crazymax/fail2ban) image directly.**
+**Note: If you are NOT looking for this project with a strong purpose, please use the [crazymax/fail2ban](https://hub.docker.com/r/crazymax/fail2ban) image directly.**

 ## About

-Two modifications were made when rebuilding this project:
+Two modifications were made when rebuilding of this project:

 1. Built based on `debian:12-slim` instead of `alpine`